 Joel Lefever’s interest in American architecture and decorative arts was sparked by a childhood collection of old Antiques magazines, and honed through degrees from Hope College, Holland, Michigan, and the Cooperstown Graduate Program in History Museum Studies in New York.
 After 20 years at the Holland Historical Trust, Holland, Michigan, he established Lefèbvre Museum Consulting, with clients in Michigan, Minnesota, and Pennsylvania.
 In 2012, he took up the reins at Old York, where he oversees all of the museum’s day-to-day operations, manages building restoration projects, and is responsible for developing a robust series of permanent and temporary exhibitions and interpretive programs.
 He lives with his wife and son in an historic 18th-century house in York.

 Janet Blyberg began her museum career at the National Gallery of Art, Washington, where over the course of her fifteen-year tenure she worked on a number of major exhibitions and publications.
-After moving to Maine in 2012, she served as assistant curator at the Peabody Essex Museum, Salem, Massachusetts.
+After moving to Maine in 2012, she served as assistant curator at the Peabody Essex Museum in Salem, Massachusetts.
 She also volunteered her time to raise funds, and manage a project to conserve Old York’s historic Bulman bed hangings.
-After becoming mother to a son in 2016, she began her position as Membership and Marketing Coordinator at Old York.
-She has a passion for photography, needlework, textiles, and old houses.
+After becoming mother to a son in 2016, she joined Old York as Membership and Marketing Coordinator.
+She holds degrees from Dickinson College in Carlisle, Pennsylvania, and from The George Washington University in DC, and has a passion for photography, needlework, textiles, and old houses.

 Ken McAuliffe is responsible for the management, recruitment, and training of a team of seasonal guides who run daily tours and engage visitors with Old York’s colonial heritage.
 A retired school district superintendent, with degrees in History, and School Administration and Instructional Design, Ken traces his love of history to his teaching days in the early 1970s.
 He also served on several community boards supporting the preservation of local history.
 Ken and his wife Marion moved to Maine from upstate New York in 2012 to be closer to their children and grand children who live along the New England coast.
 They are avid travelers and in the off season can be found anywhere from Scandinavia to Israel.